muertet/restaburger/README.md

 About the game
 -------------

-- If food is not cooked, they won't pay the entire order price.
-(You also have to serve the food on clean plates)
-- Clients will wait for their order, but if you don't serve them on time, they will just leave.
+All of the workers left the restaurant ant and you are the only one left to take over!
+- You must cook the food all the way and serve it on a clean plate to earn the maximum amount of cash.
+- You have to be quick!
+The customers won’t wait forever!
-- ¿Run out of food?
-Press the red button near cash register and for only 40$ your food provider will appear!
+- Ran out of food?
+Press the red button near the cash register to make your food distributor appear for $40!

 Please, keep in mind that this is my first Unity project, so folders order is horrible and code may not be accurate.